-If you didn’t check out Part 1 in this series—the Psychology of Marketing Real Estate—I encourage you do so.
+If you didn’t check out Part 1 in this series—The Psychology of Marketing Real Estate—I encourage you to do so.
 We started with the most important ingredient, people, and now we’re moving on to the physical product itself… the home!

 There’s a great deal that goes into a purchase decision involving a new home.
 First off, it’s one of the largest investments most of us make in our lifetimes.
 That, by itself, is enough to set many folks trembling.

 Yet besides the money, there are a large number of complex emotions that also come into play.
 As with anything that we humans interact with, things can get complicated quickly.

 Psychologists have long touted the power of first impressions.
 In fact, they write articles, like this one, all the time.